 North Yorkshire are extending the methodology behind the Children’s Social Care Innovation Programme No Wrong Door project to the government’s priority areas of care leavers and children and young people with mental health issues in residential schools and pupil referral units.
 The current and planned No Wrong Door project will operate from hubs and bring together a multi-disciplinary team including clinical psychologists, speech therapists, family workers, education and training, employment support, placement support and homelessness support.
 This methodology has seen an increase in adolescents remaining at home through the successful out-of-care support, with a reduction in crisis presentations and young people being remanded into custody.

 To support sector improvement and workforce development North Yorkshire will be offering tailored support to other local authorities in order to enhance local performance and innovation.
 They will also look to further improve their own practice through implementation of reflective supervision and better use of technology to develop a single digital view of a child.

 Triborough are continuing to embed their Focus on Practice programme.
 The programme is focused on furthering the knowledge, confidence and expertise of practitioners and managers in systemic practice, in order that they are more effective in creating changes and mobilising the strengths within families.
 Triborough also propose exploring the impact of case recording to ease procedural demands in key areas.
-To support improvement in the wider sector, they are also setting up a Triborough Centre for Social Work that will include a Practice Leader Development Programme.
+To support improvement in the wider sector, they are also setting up a Centre for Systemic Social Work that will include a Practice Leader Development Programme.